Lakr233/ColorfulX/README.md

 ![Screenshot](./Example/Screenshot.png)

+## What's New

+- 2023.12.16 2.2.0
+    - Option to configure noise.
+    - Option to configure fps is now removed, we are now syncing refresh rate with system.
+    - Animation speed now stabilized.
+    - Demo app downgraded. #1

 ## Platform

-UIKit and AppKit platforms are generally supported. ~~Due to `MTKView` not available on visionOS, it's not supported.~~
+UIKit and AppKit platforms are generally supported.

 ```
 platforms: [